holub008/xrf/README.md

 Effects are immediately available by doing a lookup in the exclusive rules.
 This is a great win for interpretability.

-As mentioned above, this example is contrived in that it uses `depth=1` trees (i.e. conjuctions of size 1).
+As mentioned above, this example is contrived in that it uses `depth=1` trees (i.e. conjunctions of size 1).
 As depth increases, interpretability can suffer regardless de-overlapping if the final ruleset is non-sparse.
 However, for certain problems, particularly small depth or sparse effects, de-overlapping can be a boon for interpretability.